rickdat/Pulsar-Astra-Elasticsearch/README.md

 ## Why Data Streaming?

-Data Streaming platforms simplify the handling of messages and integration of disparate systems that otherwise would require custom connectors and data integration processes.
+Data Streaming platforms simplify handling messages and integrating disparate systems that otherwise would require custom connectors and data integration processes.

-**Figure 1** exemplifies a scenario in which multiple weather measuring technologies developed by different vendors (IBM, Microsoft, Oracle, etc) produce data to be stored in multiple destination databases and the amount of integrations and complexity required to manage direct messaging across these systems.
+**Figure 1** exemplifies a scenario in which multiple weather measuring technologies developed by different vendors (IBM, Microsoft, Oracle, etc) produce data to be stored in multiple destination databases and the number of integrations and complexity required to manage direct messaging across these systems.

 ![image](https://user-images.githubusercontent.com/80357022/113936550-e8803580-97c5-11eb-9997-4afeafd3282c.png)